 Compared with the massive pyramids of Giza, it almost looks like something built by a different civilization.
 As mentioned, Userkaf was likely Menkaure’s son.
 So what caused such a sudden decline in pyramid building techniques in such a short amount of time?

 Some scholars believe that since the 5th Dynasty was so focused on building Sun Temples, they lacked the resources to build large pyramids.
-But even in their ruined state, the temples of Giza clearly used a much greater amount of stone than those of the 5th Dynasty.
+But the temples of Giza seemed to have used a much greater amount of stone than the temples of the 5th Dynasty.

 The Pyramid of Sahure